DCWhiteSnake/Bird-App/README.md

 - For the frontend server
   + cd into the frontend folder and just run **http-server**
 - You are good to go.

+#Note
+If using WSL, it must be version if not gevent won't run correctly.
+You can check the version via **wsl -l -v** in a powershell terminal.